 1. Windows 8 release date is late 2011 or early 2012

-That’s 2-3 years after Windows 7.
-Leaving aside the aberration of Vista.
-The typical time between Windows releases and it matches up with the 2012 dates.
-Mentioned on leaked Windows Server timelines.
+That’s 2-3 years after Windows 7; leaving aside the aberration of Vista, that’s the typical time between Windows releases and it matches up with the 2012 dates mentioned on leaked Windows Server timelines.

 2. Everything we know comes from job ads and profiles – so we don’t know much